hongjun9/CPinconsistency/README.md

 ### Disclaimer
 The VM has only been tested with our exmaple system.
 If you want to use the tool for the different system.
 Specific configuraiton should be customized properly.
 Any bug reports and feedbacks would be welcome.
-Email: choi293@purdue.edu
+Email: hongjun@purdue.edu

 ### Further reading